-(check parameters again)

 The proposal investigates the use of M3N in the UHF Band.

 • 0,1 % duty cycle is very low for M3N operation.

 • Co-existence with permanently transmitting high powered RFID equipment will harm M3N reliability and battery lifetime.

 • The distance between M3N devices in some deployments may be greater than the radio range achievable with 25 mW EIRP.